Émile Durkheim: Early life and education

-Education

-A precocious student, Durkheim entered the École Normale Supérieure (ENS) in 1879, at his third attempt.
+A precocious student, Durkheim entered the École normale supérieure (ENS) in 1879, at his third attempt.
 The entering class that year was one of the most brilliant of the nineteenth century, as many of his classmates, such as Jean Jaurès and Henri Bergson, went on to become major figures in France's intellectual history as well.
 At the ENS, Durkheim studied under the direction of Numa Denis Fustel de Coulanges, a classicist with a social-scientific outlook, and wrote his Latin dissertation on Montesquieu.
-At the same time, he read Auguste Comte and Herbert Spencer, whereby Durkheim became interested in a scientific approach to society very early on in his career.
+At the same time, he read Auguste Comte and Herbert Spencer, whereby Durkheim became interested in a scientific approach to society early on in his career.
 This meant the first of many conflicts with the French academic system, which had no social science curriculum at the time.
 Durkheim found humanistic studies uninteresting, turning his attention from psychology and philosophy to ethics and, eventually, sociology.
 He obtained his agrégation in philosophy in 1882, though finishing next to last in his graduating class owing to serious illness the year before.

 The opportunity for Durkheim to receive a major academic appointment in Paris was inhibited by his approach to society.
 From 1882 to 1887 he taught philosophy at several provincial schools.
-In 1885 he decided to leave for Germany, where for two years he studied sociology at the universities of Marburg, Berlin and Leipzig.
+In the 1885-6 school year he visited Germany, where he travelled and studied sociology at the universities of Marburg, Berlin and Leipzig.
 As Durkheim indicated in several essays, it was in Leipzig that he learned to appreciate the value of empiricism and its language of concrete, complex things, in sharp contrast to the more abstract, clear and simple ideas of the Cartesian method.
 By 1886, as part of his doctoral dissertation, he had completed the draft of his The Division of Labour in Society, and was working towards establishing the new science of sociology.